Sergius Paulus: Context

-Some medieval legends have anachronistically identified Sergius Paulus with Paul of Narbonne.
+Some medieval legends misidentified Sergius Paullus as Paul of Narbonne.

 Sergius Paulus may have been the first of several successive senators named Lucius Sergius Paullus, of Antioch, Pisidia, including one who was consul suffectus c.
 70, and another who was twice consul, Lucius Sergius Paullus, the father of Sergia Paulla, who married Quintus Anicius Faustus, Legate of Numidia in 198, and had Quintus Anicius Faustus Paulinus, governor of Moesia Inferior between 229 and 232.